Rejean-McCormick/Orgo/Documentation/v3/6-orgo-insights-module-config-parameters.md

 * **Profiles** describe **behavioural expectations** and default metadata at the operational level.
 * **Insights config** describes **how much data** is kept, how often analytics run, and which profile is used by default per domain.

-If a profile includes a long `data_retention_policy` (e.g. hospital = 10 years) while `analytics.raw_event_retention_days` is shorter, that means analytics will not capture the full operational horizon but must, at minimum, retain data long enough to satisfy the cyclic pattern windows from Doc 8.
+If a profile includes a long `data_retention_policy` (e.g. hospital = 10 years) while `analytics.raw_event_retention_days` is shorter, analytics will not capture the full operational horizon but must, at minimum, retain data long enough to satisfy the cyclic pattern windows from Doc 8.

 ---

 ## 4. ETL and Airflow Job Configuration

-This section defines the DAGs that populate the analytics schema and compute patterns.
+This section defines the DAGs that populate the `insights.*` schema and compute patterns.

 ### 4.1 DAG Inventory (YAML‑Style)